learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ## Overview

-The goal of this project is to build Fwitter (aka Flation Twitter).
+The goal of this project is to build Fwitter (aka Flatiron Twitter).

 You'll be implementing Fwitter using multiple objects that interact, including separate classes for User and Tweet.